AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Introduction

-In this research, we propose an AI-driven closed-loop view guidance system for ICE imaging, designed to enable even novice users to effectively utilize ICE imaging without specialized knowledge.
+In this research, we propose an AI-driven view guidance system for continuous closed-loop guidance with human-in-the-loop feedback, designed to assist users in manipulating ICE imaging.
+The system aims to empower even novice users to effectively operate ICE imaging without requiring specialized expertise.
 Figure\,\ref{fig:whole} presents an overview of the proposed view guidance system.
-Specifically, our proposed method models the relative position and orientation vectors between arbitrary views and clinically defined common ICE views\,\cite{jnj2019iceview,enriquez2018use,alkhouli2018intracardiac} --- such as {Right Ventricle (RV), Left Ventricle (LV), Left Atrial Appendage (LAA), Left Pulmonary Vein (LPV), Right Pulmonary Vein (RPV), or Esophagus (ESO) views} --- within a unified spatial coordinate system.
-The users are guided on how to manipulate the ICE catheter to transition from the current view to the desired view over time.
-The proposed model operates in a closed-loop configuration with a human in the loop: it predicts the necessary manipulations to the ICE catheter's state between the current and goal views, and estimates the current catheter state to manipulate by comparing the differences between the current and home views, as well as the goal and home views, as the catheter is manipulated.
-This proposed system avoids disrupting the existing clinical workflow, making it seamlessly integrable into current practices.
-Finally, the system is evaluated by simulation-based demonstrator, where the boundaries of the predictions from our quantile loss were assessed with the collected clinical data.
+Specifically, our proposed method models the relative position and orientation vectors between arbitrary views and clinically defined common ICE views\,\cite{jnj2019iceview,enriquez2018use,alkhouli2018intracardiac} - such as the {Right Ventricle (RV), Left Ventricle (LV), Left Atrial Appendage (LAA), Left Pulmonary Vein (LPV), Right Pulmonary Vein (RPV), or Esophagus (ESO) views}-within a unified spatial coordinate system.
+The proposed model can be utilized in a closed-loop configuration with a human-in-the-loop, predicting the necessary manipulations to the ICE catheter's state between the current view and a clinically defined target view (i.e., the goal view).
+The user is guided step-by-step to perform the required manipulations on the ICE catheter, with continuous instructions provided until the desired view is successfully achieved.